Alice's Adventures in Wonderland: Live performance

 The 1992 musical theatre production Alice used both books as its inspiration.
 It also employs scenes with Carroll, a young Alice Liddell, and an adult Alice Liddell, to frame the story.
 Paul Schmidt wrote the play, with Tom Waits and Kathleen Brennan writing the music.
 Although the original production in Hamburg, Germany, received only a small audience, Tom Waits released the songs as the album Alice in 2002.

-The English composer Joseph Horovitz composed an Alice in Wonderland ballet commissioned by the London Festival Ballet in 1953.
+Joseph Horovitz composed an Alice in Wonderland ballet commissioned by the London Festival Ballet in 1953.
 It was performed frequently in England and the US.
 A ballet by Christopher Wheeldon and Nicholas Wright commissioned for the Royal Ballet entitled Alice's Adventures in Wonderland premiered in February 2011 at the Royal Opera House in London.
 The ballet was based on the novel Wheeldon grew up reading as a child and is generally faithful to the original story, although some critics claimed it may have been too faithful.

 Unsuk Chin's opera Alice in Wonderland premiered in 2007 at the Bavarian State Opera and was hailed as World Premiere of the Year by the German opera magazine Opernwelt.
 Gerald Barry's 2016 one-act opera, Alice's Adventures Under Ground, first staged in 2020 at the Royal Opera House, is a conflation of the two Alice books.
 In 2022, the Opéra national du Rhin performed the ballet Alice, with a score by Philip Glass, in Mulhouse, France.